-Dr. Steve Yalowitz has taught this course 3 times in the past 6 years as a special topics course under PHIL 498: Advanced Topics in Philosophy.
-The course always draws solid enrollments and Dr. Yalowitz plans to continue teaching it as part of his regular rotation of courses, likely every two years.
+Dr. Whitney Schwab has taught this course as a special topics course under PHIL 452: Advanced Topics in Ethics.
+The course enrolled to capacity and Dr. Schwab plans to continue teaching it as part of his regular rotation of courses, every two years.
 It therefore makes sense to have it as a regular course in the catalog.
 The course is intended for philosophy majors or those with background in philosophy, and is to be offered at our most advanced level.
 It will go towards fulfilling the philosophy major requirement of two 400 level courses.
 Because of the advanced level of the topic, we want it to be taught at the 400 level, with the enrollment capped at 20 students, to allow for high level discussion and attract students with adequate background in philosophy.
-The recommended course preparations listed are our 300 level courses that pertain to mind, metaphysics and epistemology, since PHIL 475: Irrationality touches on all three of these areas at an advanced level.
-As with all our courses, we want students to have the option of auditing, taking P/F or for a grade.
+The recommended course preparation listed is our 300 level survey course in Ancient Philosophy, which will provide excellent for a grade.
 ATTACH COURSE OUTLINE (mandatory):